daniel-vainsencher/iterative_methods_rs/README.md

-"[Iterative methods done right (because life is to short to write for-loops](http://lostella.github.io/2018/07/25/iterative-methods-done-right.html)" (we refer to it as IM below) shows how to write and compose the building blocks of iterative methods, by modeling them as Julia
+"[Iterative methods done right (because life is too short to write for-loops](http://lostella.github.io/2018/07/25/iterative-methods-done-right.html)" (we refer to it as IM below) shows how to write and compose the building blocks of iterative methods, by modeling them as Julia